-To read more about configuring and managing memberships, please see the Membershipssection later in this book.
+To read more about configuring and managing memberships, please see the Memberships chapter later in this book.

 If you are planning to keep using an external donations system, you may leave transactions there.
 On the other hand, you may want to transfer to CiviCRM information about past event/webinar registrations because they tell you the history of constituent involvement in your organization.
 Also consider how far back you want to import the history of contributions.
 Large contributions should be preserved, but the fact that someone donated 5 dollars 10 years ago may no longer be relevant.

-To read more about configuring and using relationships, please see the Contributions section later in this book.
+To read more about configuring and using relationships, please see the Contributions chapter later in this book.

 Sometimes organizations host a fundraising gala, send an email appeal, and record contributions all to support one goal.
 E.g., raise $50,000 to support a kids camp.
 Campaigns are usually time limited and tie together a range of activities and give you a high-level view to compare how people responded to your initiatives.